foundriesio/docs/source/reference-manual/security/secure-elements/se050-enablement.rst

 ``meta-subscriber-overrides``.

 .. note::
-    This procedure is valid for boards running OP-TEE 3.15.0.
+    This procedure is valid for boards running OP-TEE 3.15.0 or newer.

 Enable the `se05x` MACHINE_FEATURES for the target machine and provide the correct OEFID for the `se05x` device in **lmp-factory-custom**.
 The OEFID value